-What is What Shared Expenses Depends On?
+What Shared Expenses Depends On

 Shared expenses refer to the costs that are divided among multiple individuals or parties, such as roommates, business partners, or family members.
 Understanding what shared expenses depend on is crucial for maintaining harmony and fairness in these relationships.
 The dependencies that underlie shared expenses are the foundation upon which they are built, and neglecting them can lead to conflicts and financial difficulties.